geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_04_Lab3_Ex2_SharePoint_Online.md

 	If you repeat this step for **Patti Fernandez**, you will confirm that as a site member, she also has **Edit** permissions.

 11. Repeat the prior step and check the permission for **Alex Wilber**.
-You will see that Alex does not have permission to access or update the site since he has not been assigned as a site member.
+You will see that Alex's permission level is set to **None**, which means he does not have permission to access or update the site since he has not been assigned as a site member.

 12. In the **IT Services: Check Permissions** window, select **Close.**